-- 1. Starting protection function: The vehicle can start directly on N and P gear, and should apply foot brake at the same time while it is on the L or H gear. - 2.
+- Starting protection function: The vehicle can start directly on N and P gear, and should apply foot brake at the same time while it is on the L or H gear. - 2.
 Reverse override function: The vehicle speed is limited to 25km/h while it is in reverse gear. - 3.
-4WD-LOCK function: Turn the switch to 4WD-LOCK mode, the vehicle speed is limited to 35km/h.
-Depress the override button can remove the speed limitation. - 4.
-Idling function: When the vehicle is in N gear, engine RPM is limited to 5000rpm. - 5.
-Brake priority function: When the driver applies both brake pedal and throttle pedal at the same time, the electronic throttle valve will shut off the engine and go back to idle automatically. - 6.
-Limp home function: When detect the faults from electronic throttle body and electronic throttle pedal, the system will enter into torque limitation or limp home mode.
+Idling function: When the vehicle is in N gear, engine RPM is limited to 5000rpm.

+5. Limp home function: When a fault of the electronic throttle body or electronic throttle pedal is detected, the system will enter into torque limitation or limp home mode.
 When faults from electronic throttle body, the engine will enter into torque limitation and RPM turns back to be idling state.
 When faults from electronic throttle pedal, the vehicle will enter into limp home mode, the top RPM will be less than 5000rpm.

-Brake Pedal - (17)
+Brake Pedal - 4

-The brake pedal is located at the left side of throttle pedal.
-Release throttle pedal and apply brake pedal to reduce speed or stop the vehicle.
+The brake pedal is located to the left of the throttle pedal.
+Release the throttle pedal and press the brake pedal with your foot to slow or stop the vehicle.